joeyBerger/Real-Estate-Token/README.md

 ## Installing
 * Unzip project or clone from [Github](https://github.com/joeyBerger/Real-Estate-Token).
 * Navigate to the root folder and `cd eth-contracts/`.
 Start Ganache by running `ganache-cli`.
+*
 * To test, start another terminal instance and `cd eth-contracts/`.
-Run `truffle test`, and all 3 javascript tests will commence.
+Run `npm install truffle-assertions` and `truffle test`, and all 3 javascript tests will commence.

 ## OpenSea Demonstration
 * .png showing 5 tokens sold: